zhouyl/flowblade/docs/components/navigation/breadcrumb-item.md

 # BreadcrumbItem

 BreadcrumbItem component for displaying individual breadcrumb items within a Breadcrumb.
 Each item represents a level in the navigation hierarchy.
+Perfect for creating navigation paths and showing page location context.

 ## Basic Usage